vector-of-bool/vector-of-bool.github.io/_drafts/try-catch-continue.md

 oh no

 Say hello to *The `try/catch` Mountain*.
-It emerges when we want to catch handle exceptions differently while maintaining the same variable scopes.
-We need to open the new `try/catch` pair for the output file *within* the `try/catch` pair for the input file, because we need them to both file stream objects be in scope *at the same *time*.
+It emerges when we want to handle exceptions differently while maintaining the same variable scopes.
+We need to open the new `try/catch` pair for the output file *within* the `try/catch` pair for the input file, because we need both of the file stream objects be in scope *at the same *time*.

 > *But Vector!
 We don't need that level of granularity when dealing with
 > errors!*